Walkers World Teachers Travel

 Today we travel to the town of Canical on the north eastern side of the island to walk the Sao Lourenco Peninsula.
 This is a moderately challenging walk to the end of the peninsula and back (with a stop at the Rangers hut for lunch and and restrooms).
 The walk can be windy but the scenery is spectacular The elevation change is 400 metres on dirt and gravel paths (some stairs).
 The shorter walk ends at the Ramger's hut and returns to Canical by Zodiac (weather permitting).
 For those who do not wish to walk today there is an interesting Whaling Museum in Canical.
 After the walk we continue to the fishing village of Porto da Cruz to visit the 100 year old steam powered sugar mill before returning to the hotel.

-Day 5 free day
+Day 5 Free day

 Optional Whale/dolphin watching excursions might interest you.